PowFPS1/WiiMedic/README.md

 ## sharing a report

-run the diagnostics, go to Report Generator, save. then:

-1. pull the SD card out and stick it in your PC
+run the diagnostics, go to Report Generator, save. then just pull the SD card out, stick it in your PC, open `WiiMedic_Report.txt`, and paste it wherever you're getting help. that's really all there is to it.
-2. open `WiiMedic_Report.txt`
-3. paste it wherever you're getting help

-I tried to make the report readable for people who aren't super into Wii stuff, but detailed enough that people who are are able to use it to help you.
-I think its fairly well balanced but I'm not sure, it's better than nothing or just saying "my Wii is broken" with no other context.

 ---

 ## building from source

-you'll need devkitPro with devkitPPC installed, plus libogc 3.0.0+ and libfat, I won't pretend the setup is super easy but the devkitPro website walks you through it pretty well.
+you'll need devkitPro with devkitPPC installed, plus libogc 3.0.0+ and libfat.
+I won't pretend the setup is super easy but the devkitPro website walks you through it pretty well.

 ```bash
 export DEVKITPPC=/opt/devkitpro/devkitPPC